rajnikantdhardwivedi7/my-portfolio/content/_index.md

 background = "#434343"
 foreground = "#fff"
 content = """
-I built Resumos LEIC, a completely open source website dedicated to the creation of class notes focused on computer science courses.
+I built Insight for Tomorrow, a completely open source website dedicated to the creation of class notes focused on computer science courses.
 The platform helps improve academic performance of students through collaborative knowledge sharing.
 """